Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

 It is now impossible to specify the version of the Kover Tool, because it is embedded into the plugin.

-To use embedded Kover Tool need to call
+To use embedded Kover Tool:
 ```
 kover {
     useKoverTool()
 }
 ```

-To use JaCoCo Tool with default version need to call
+To use JaCoCo Tool with default version:
 ```
 kover {
     useJacocoTool()
 }
 ```

-To use JaCoCo Tool with specified version need to call
+To use JaCoCo Tool with specified version:
 ```
 kover {
     useJacocoTool("0.8.8")